to-ton/to-ton/README.md

-- 👀 I love hamburgers with veges.
+👀 I do love hamburgers with veges.